tc39/proposal-eventual-send/README.md

 powerless proxies.
 All authority needed to enable communication between the peers can be implemented in the delegated promise infrastructure.

-The `E(target)` proxy maker wraps a remote target and allows for a single remote method call returning a promise for the result.
+The `E(target)` proxy maker wraps a target (which may or may not be remote) and allows for a single remote method call returning a promise for the result.

 ```js
 E(target).method(arg1, arg2...) // Promise<result>